-The school was founded by the Catholic Church to provide education for children of Catholic families.
-The school is conducted by its Governing Body as part of the Catholic Church in accordance with its Trust Deed and Instrument of Government and seeks at all times to be a witness to Jesus Christ.
-We ask all parents applying for a place at St Anne's to respect this ethos and its importance to the school community.
-This does not affect the right of parents who are not of the Catholic faith to apply for, and be considered for, a place at the school.
+The school is governed by its Governing Body as part of the Catholic Church in accordance with its Trust Deed and Instrument of Government, and seeks at all times to be a witness to Jesus Christ.
+The school's Governors therefore ask all parents applying for a place at St Joseph's to understand, respect and support this Catholic ethos and its importance to the school community.
+This does not, however, affect the right of parents who are not of the Catholic faith to apply for, and be considered for, a place at the school.

-Admission to the school will be made by the Governing Body strictly in accordance with the following set of criteria.
-These will be used to form a priority order if there are more applications for admission than the school has places available.
-The criteria need to be read in conjunction with the additional notes below:
+The school's Governing Body is its admissions authority and has sole legal authority for taking decisions on applications for admission.
+For the 2020/2021 academic year, the Governing Body's Planned Admission Number for St Joseph's is 30.
+Admission to the school will be made by the Governing Body strictly in accordance with the criteria set out below.
+These criteria will be used to form a priority order if there are more applications for admission than the school has places available.

+These criteria need to be read in conjunction with the additional notes that follow them.

+Admission Criteria

-- 1. Baptised Roman Catholic children who are in public care. - 2.
-Baptised Roman Catholic children with exceptional social and medical needs. - 3.
-Baptised Roman Catholic children who will have a brother or sister attending the school at the time of admission and are resident in the Catholic Parish of St Anne. - 4.
-Baptised Roman Catholic children who are resident in the Catholic Parish of St Anne. - 5.
-Baptised Roman Catholic children who will have a brother or sister attending St Anne's at the time of admission and are resident in another parish. - 6.
-Other baptised Roman Catholic children. - 7.
-Other children who are in public care. - 8.
-Other children with certified exceptional social and medical needs. - 9.
-Other children.
+1. Baptised Roman Catholic looked-after children and previously looked-after children.

+2. Baptised Roman Catholic children with exceptional social and medical needs.

+3. Baptised Roman Catholic children who will have a brother or sister attending the school at the time of admission and are resident in the Catholic Parish of St Joseph's, Mossley.

+4. Baptised Roman Catholic children who are resident in the Catholic Parish of St Joseph's, Mossley.

+5. Baptised Roman Catholic children who will have a brother or sister attending St Joseph's, Mossley at the time of admission, and are resident in another Catholic parish.

+- 6. Other baptised Roman Catholic children. - 7.
+Other looked-after children and previously looked-after children. - 8.
+Other children with certified exceptional social and medical needs.

+9. Other children with a sibling in the school.

-For categories 1 to 5 a valid Certificate of Roman Catholic Baptism is required to establish the faith of a child.
-This proof of Baptism must be supplied to the school before the Governing Body's Admission Committee meets to allocate places.
-Priority cannot be given to pupils within these categories without this documentary evidence.
+10. Other children For categories 1 to 6, a valid Certificate of Roman Catholic Baptism is required to establish the faith of a child.
+This proof of Baptism MUST be supplied to the school BEFORE the Governing Body's Admission Committee meets to allocate places.
+Priority cannot be given to Roman Catholic applicants without this evidence.